 Blue Buffalo Baby kitten treats

-We love these treats because they’re specifically made for kittens and packed with protein to help young cats with muscle development.
+We love these treats because they’re made for kittens and packed with protein to help young cats with muscle development.
 Each oven-baked, crunchy bite features a wealth of healthy ingredients with nutritional benefits, such as salmon for protein and omega-3 fatty acids, as well as brewer’s yeast for amino acids and B vitamins.
-Plus, because they’re low in calories, you can feel better about giving more than just one at a time, which can be incredibly helpful during training sessions where you’re looking to reward your little cutie.
+Plus, because they’re low in calories, you can feel better about giving more than one at a time, which can be helpful during training sessions where you’re looking to reward your little cutie.

 Pros